Places to Eat in Tehran

 This midnight hangout is famous for three things, traditional ice cream, hot broth and causing gridlock traffic along Vali Asr Street.
 Seyed Mehdi is actually two shops next to each other, one serving ice creams and Faloudeh (iced noodles), the other shop serves hot broth (Aash) and wheat porridge (Haleem).
 They close just after midnight and open only four hours later.
 You can find Seyed Mehdi as you head south from Tajrish Square along Vali Asr Street.

 This restaurant is all about lamb chops.
-Of course they serve all sorts of kebabs, but almost everyone goes there for their famous lamb chops, marinated and grilled in the traditional Shandiz / Mashad way.
+Of course they serve all sorts of kebabs, but almost everybody goes there for their famous lamb chops, marinated and grilled in the traditional Shandiz/Mashad way.
 There are very few places serving meat of this quality in Tehran.
-I have personally seen someone consume 3.5 skewers (that's 18 lamb chops) in one sitting.
+I have personally seen someone consume 3.5 skewers (that’s 18 lamb chops) in one sitting.